stratworld/strat/docsSrc/markdown/Guides/Bookstore.md

 ### Static Files

 Now lets add the client "single page application".
-We're going to avoid all the heavy handed stuff like React and Webpack in this tutorial.
+We're going to avoid all the heavy-handed stuff like React and Webpack in this tutorial.
 Those tools are compatible with Strat but they add a build step that can get hairy fast, so we're keeping it to basic html and javascript.

 Here's our client html file "index.html":